Osteoarthritis and Physical Therapy

 2 - Manual Therapy

-Manual therapy is a hands-on approach that can including joint manipulation (a quick thrust, often accompanied by a “pop” or “crack”), joint mobilization (more gentle, graded movements of the joint), and soft tissue mobilization (various forms of massage).
+Manual therapy is a hands-on approach that can include joint manipulation (a quick thrust, often accompanied by a “pop” or “crack”), joint mobilization (more gentle, graded movements of the joint), and soft tissue mobilization (various forms of massage).
 These techniques have been shown to be effective in treating OA, especially when combined with exercise.

 3 - Weight Loss